|San Cristóbal de las Casas|

 The inquiry remains open.

 I didn’t expect to see the underbelly of this beautiful country.
-I didn’t expect to feel the pain of a system where human rights often disappear under the weight of power and money.
+I didn’t expect to feel the pain of a system where human rights often disappear under the weight of power, money and greed.

 I didn’t expect to return almost three years later when life turned once again toward Mexico.
 I hadn't expected to experience the underbelly of my own country as human rights began to be attacked in a way we thought we had left behind decades ago.